Velocet/iown-homecontrol/docs/Commands.md

 ##### Generic Profiles

-Only known is the number of predefined functions per Device Type that are always available.
-These are mandatory:
+We (at least) know the number of predefined functions per Device Type that are always available.
+These are mandatory.

 - Actuator: 13
   - Up